Samuel-Njoroge/fufu-republic-data-modeling/README.md

 - Identify the grain, dimensions and fact.

 # Solution
-## Understanding Fufu Republic Restaurant Chain.
+## An Overview of Fufu Republic Restaurant Chain.
 ![](https://github.com/Samuel-Njoroge/fufu-republic-data-modeling/blob/main/fufu-republic-restaurants.png)

 ## Entities
-`1.
-Branch :` Restaurant in different areas.
+1. `Branch :` Restaurant in different areas.

-`2.
-Customer :` An individual who buys from any of the branch.
+2. `Customer :` An individual who buys from any of the branch.

-`3.
-Order :` Customer's request.
+3. `Order :` Customer's request.

-`4.
-Order_item :` Item requested by  customer.
+4. `Order_item :` Item requested by  customer.

-`5.
-Menu_item :` List of dishes sold in the branch.
+5. `Menu_item :` List of dishes sold in the branch.

-`6.
-Inventory :` Stock levels of the dishes.
+6. `Inventory :` Stock levels of the dishes.

-`7.
-Payment_method :` Mode of payment.
+7. `Payment_method :` Mode of payment.

 ## Entity Relationship Diagram.
 ![](https://github.com/Samuel-Njoroge/fufu-republic-data-modeling/blob/main/fufu-republic-data-model.png)